Video Israel strikes Syrian military headquarters, IDF says

 Republicans join call to release Jeffrey Epstein filesJul 16, 2025

-NYPD run like the mob, ex-commissioner says in bombshell lawsuit1 hour ago
+NYPD run like the mob, ex-commissioner says in bombshell lawsuit4 hours ago

 Consumer prices on the riseJul 16, 2025